kabk/go-theses-21-tereza-novakova/README.md

 Fallen, yet supple petals,
 lying on the moss of your cleansing kisses,
-I was dried, altought a lady who was becoming juicier, discovered memory of a beetle in a casket, futhermore I was just lying.
+I was dried, although a lady who was becoming juicier, discovered memory of a beetle in a casket, furthermore I was just lying.

 I think, with my head placed in my palms, the head is heavy from the lateral stages of thoughts,